binshops/laravel-blog/README.md

 ### Quick and easy installation

-`composer require hessam/laravel-blogger`
+`composer require binshops/laravel-blog`

-### For Complete Setup Instructions (with video guide), please Visit [The Install Guide](https://hessam.binshops.com/laravel-blog-package#setup)

-To see package on Packagist click this [Link](https://packagist.org/packages/hessam/laravel-blogger)
+To see package on Packagist click this [Link](https://packagist.org/packages/binshops/laravel-blog)

 ### Bagisto version
 To see the Bagisto version of this package go to `bagisto-compatible` branch

 ## Important Notes
-- For laravel 8.x's default auth User model, change user model in `hessamcms.php` to: `\App\Models\User::class`
+- For laravel 8.x's default auth User model, change user model in `binshopsblog.php` to: `\App\Models\User::class`

 ## Features
 - Compatible with latest laravel version (laravel 8.x)
 - Backward-compatibility with previous laravel versions
 - Full text search - searching throughout the blog posts
 - Multi-level category support
-- fully configurable via its `config/hessamcms.php` config file
+- fully configurable via its `config/binshopsblog.php` config file
 - Ready to use admin panel
 - Full customizability of admin views and front views
 - Paginated views